vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 }
 ```

-> Note that ExecutionCommitment structure is generated based on solidity code from `Steel::Commitment`, with `sol!` macro.
+> Note that `ExecutionCommitment` structure is generated based on Solidity code from `Steel::Commitment`, with `sol!` macro.

-Then data is prepended on the Host with two additional fields `length` and `seal`.
-Host returns it via JSON RPC `v_call` method, as string of bytes, in `result` field.
+Then the data is prepended on the `Host` with two additional fields `length` and `seal`.
+The `Host` returns it via JSON-RPC `v_call` method, as a string of bytes, in the `result` field.

-Finally, the method on on-chain smart-contract is called.
-For that purpose it is prepended with function selector and might be additionally appended with custom user arguments.
+Finally, the method on the on-chain smart contract is called.
+For that purpose, it is prepended with a function selector and might be additionally appended with custom user arguments.

-The `Proof` structure looks as follows and benefits from the
+The `Proof` structure looks as follows and benefits from the:

 ```solidity